12 PowerPoint Tips to Make Your Slides More Effective

-“A thousand words are worth a picture’ seems a more fitting slogan.
-Slides are filled to the brim with text, which the presenter literally reads out loud.
-This is the reason why PowerPoint has a dusty and static.
+“A thousand words are worth a single picture” would seem to be a more fitting slogan.
+Slides are often filled to the brim with text, which the presenter literally reads out loud.
+And that’s why PowerPoint has a reputation for being dusty and static.
 A missed opportunity!

 1. Keep it short and to the point

 As mentioned, one of the most important things to remember is that PowerPoint is a tool made to support your story.
 So, it’s wise to avoid putting the entire text on the screen, because your audience will prefer listening to, and not reading the things you plan to say.

 Instead, try to reduce the text, shorten your bullet points, and keep them short and sweet.
 You can use the 5×5 rule as a reference: have up to 5 text lines on each slide, each of them with no more than 5 words per line.

 Keeping your texts concise will help engage your audience and make them focus on you instead of the slides on the screen.

 Pro tip: Optimize the use of white space – that’s what we call empty space, that’s devoid of any color, text, and other elements.
 Keeping it empty helps to direct the viewer’s gaze.